-Why is Friends of Family Farmers launching a farmer-membership program?
+Why does Friends of Family Farmers have a membership program?

 Over the last dozen years FoFF has grown into an important voice for Oregon’s independent family farmers, food advocates and concerned citizens.